 This is the last time we will all be together (as a group of this size).

 I didn’t make it to the 10-year reunion because of a work emergency (sometimes, being a compliance officer sucks to high hell) but I did participate in the 20th.
 Having long since received a photo from the first reunion, I could see a dramatic difference in attendance.
-The turnout had dwindled significantly for a myriad of reasons: financial difficulties, work responsibilities, poor health, waning interest, racial dissension, misinformation and sadly, death among my classmates.
-It’s equally depressing because we had a graduation class of 297, the majority of which were filled to capacity with school spirit each of our last four years.
+The turnout had dwindled significantly for a myriad of reasons: financial difficulties, work responsibilities, poor health, waning interest, racial dissension, poor communication, misinformation, no information (folks get harder to find) and sadly, death among my classmates.
+It’s equally depressing because we had a graduation class of 297, the majority of which were those whose hearts were filled to capacity with school spirit each of our last four school years.

 We didn’t have an organized 30th reunion, although I hear there were informal get-togethers.
-If I had been able to attend, I would not have known that it would have been my last event with one of my oldest and greatest friends, Sam, who I lost and wrote a blog obituary tribute about last year.
+And even if I had been able to attend, I could not have known that it would have been my last event with one of my oldest and greatest friends, Sam, who I lost and wrote a blog obituary tribute about last year.
 And now, here we are, coming up on what is supposed to be our 35th reunion this fall.
 Any and all pre-planning has come to a screeching halt, thanks (or NO thanks) to the COVID-19 pandemic.
-If by some minor mirror miracle it DOES occur, I can only imagine who will be available to attend.
+If by some minor miracle it DOES occur, I can only imagine who will be available to attend.

 I must say that it is indeed a terrible feeling.
-Between high school and college, I seem to see a new Facebook notification most every other week announcing that we’ve “lost another one”.
+Between high school and college, I seem to see a new Facebook notification just about every other month, announcing that we’ve “lost another one”.
 And this pales in comparison to the requests for prayers for the families of those related to my social media contacts.
-Yeah, just like taxes, death is certain and as I just said, it’s a terrible feeling.
+Yeah, just like taxes, death is certain and as I just mentioned, it’s a terrible feeling.

-So anyway, I briefly talked to a friend from first grade who told me how we lost our childhood friend.
-I closed out by promising to pray for her, along with his family, as she was closer to him than many of us.
-I know it offered some comfort, but most of her peace was already obtained through the time that has already passed since the event.
+So anyway, I had a brief conversation with a friend from first grade who told me how we’d lost our mutual childhood friend.
+I closed out by promising to pray for her (along with his family) as she was closer to him than many of us.
+I know it offered some comfort, but most of her peace had already been obtained through the time that has already passed since the event.
 So I guess today, I’m the one hurting a little more.

 I suppose that’s something I’ll have to continue to get used to.
 Until the last one of us falls it will be a constant game of musical chairs: walking around this world in a big circle, waiting to see who is next to be found without a seat in life when the music pauses.
-Now it makes sense why my father always turned to the Obituary section first when he got his daily paper.
-It’s a morbid way to approach the day’s events, but now I understand.
+NOW it makes sense why my father always turned to the “Obituary” section first when he got his daily paper.
+It’s a morbid way to approach the day, but now I understand.

-It’s been hours since that conversation and my day hasn’t gotten much better.
-I’m sure I’ll be depressed about it for awhile because the pain of losing someone is rarely mild.
+It’s been hours since that conversation and my day really hasn’t gotten much better.
+I’m sure I’ll be depressed about it for a while because the pain of losing someone is rarely mild or short.
 If they meant anything to you at all, it’s a most agonizing sensation.
-The only positive outcome is that it makes me think about him, where I hadn’t lately.
+The only positive is that it makes me think about him, where I hadn’t lately.
 I think about the laughs.
-I think about the jokes.
+I think about the conversations.
 I think about the bike riding.
-I think about about intentionally slamming into him when he was goalie of the opposing team in the hockey league.
-I think about the the fight with hockey sticks outside of the school.
+I think about intentionally slamming into him when he was goalie of the opposing team in the hockey league.
+I think about the fight with hockey sticks outside of the school AFTER the game.

 Damn, I miss those days.

-There is ANOTHER positive in this as well.
+There is ANOTHER hidden gem in this as well.
 I get to tell those around me, those who are left, those who are still standing and playing Musical Chairs Of Life just how much I love them.
 I can call, text, email or video chat with them to see how they’re doing.
 I can tell them how much they mean to me.
-I can repeat the song title I quoted during my opening speech during the 20-year reunion dinner:
+I can repeat the song title I quoted during my opening speech at the 20-year class reunion dinner: